bratstickers! bratwurst pot-stickers

 Brush a little egg wash to help the wrapper seal.

 Brown the bottoms, then add beer and cover to steam.
+Typically you would add water but the beer works so well with the bratwurst in this situation.

 One sauce is mustard, and the other is a sour cream, soy sauce, and sriracha mix.
+The third sauce is the soy sauce on the side!
+Lot’s of sauces!
+After you put the sauces on, top with the scallions.

-I love these!
-A tailgate in a bite.
-The sausage is sweet and savory and goes so well with the sauerkraut.
 I wasn’t sure if the cheese would work in here but it actually fits in perfectly.

 Bratstickers